collincusce/redditbots/README.md

 # reddit-bot

+There's actually two bots in this repository: User Flair Karma (UFK) and Flair Karma Sync (FKS).
+UFK allows users to assign each other karma with people they've had conversations with.
+FKS synchronises flair between subreddits given any synchronisation algiorithm you provide.

+#User Flair Karma (UFK)

-Bot which automatically scans user comments and awards karma when other users indicate they'd like to give them some karma.
-Updates their user flair to display this karma.
-Has multiple tiers of Karma flair.
+UFK is a bot which automatically scans user comments and awards karma when other users indicate they'd like to give them some karma.
+It updates their user flair to display this karma.
+It supports any multiple tiers of Karma flair, custom to your liking.

 ## How does it work?